Differential Characters of Drinfeld Modules and de Rham Cohomology: Introduction

 Finally, we conclude the paper with some explicit computations of the structure constants of the $F$-crystal $\bH(E)$, which are new differential modular forms.

 To a Drinfeld module $E$, the crystalline theory also attaches an $F$-crystal $\bH_{\mathrm{crys}}(E)$.
 It appears that our $\bH(E)$ has subtle connections with $\bH_{\mathrm{crys}}(E)$, but it also appears that any such connection would be indirect.
 This is because $\bH(E)$, unlike $\bH_{\mathrm{crys}}(E)$, has a fundamentally differential-algebraic nature in that it lies not over a point of the moduli space of Drinfeld modules but over a point of the jet space of the moduli space.
 For instance, the computations in section~\ref{sec-computation2} show the structure constants of $\bH(E)$ do involve the higher $\pi$-derivatives of the structure constants of the Drinfeld module.
+The phenomenon of $\pi$-differential invariants depending on higher $\pi$-derivatives of modular parameters in the mixed-characteristic setting can be found in \cite{bosa2},\cite{Bui2},\cite{BuSa1}, \cite{BuSa2}, \cite{BuSa3}, \cite{BuSa4}.

 It would be interesting to understand the exact nature of the relationship between $\bH(E)$ and the crystalline cohomology groups, as well as the \'etale cohomology groups and the other constructions in $\pi$-adic Hodge theory.
-This is all the more true because, as we remarked before, the techniques developed in this paper have analogues for $p$-adic elliptic curves, and as a result, we do obtain an analogous construction of the $F$-crystral $\bH(E)$ for elliptic curves.
+This is all the more true because, as we remarked before, the techniques developed in this paper have analogues for $p$-adic elliptic curves~\cite{bosa2}, and as a result, we do obtain an analogous construction of the $F$-crystal $\bH(E)$ for elliptic curves.

+{\bf Acknowledgement.} We wish to thank the anonymous referee for carefully reading our article and the suggestions which led to deeper clarifications and brought more lucidity in our present version of the paper.